jalcine/dotfiles/README.markdown

  + **pre-loaded scripts**: `hub`, `composer`, [`vcprompt`][vcprompt],
     `phpctags`, and [`ls++`][lsplusplus]

+There's a few chinks in this armor of a shell configuration that's just Jacky-specific.
+Information about what and more can be read about on my blog.

 ## To Work On

  ✱ Add information about font sources and credit to their respective authors.